xdmushui/partner-center-sdk/develop/create-an-order.md

 -   Partner Center for Microsoft Cloud Germany
 -   Partner Center for Microsoft Cloud for US Government

+**Creating an Order for Azure Reserved Instance products applies only to**

+-   Partner Center

 How to create an order for a customer.
 For more information about what is currently available to sell, see [CSP agreements, price lists, and offers](https://msdn.microsoft.com/partner-center/csp-documents-and-learning-resources).

 ## <span id="Prerequisites"></span><span id="prerequisites"></span><span id="PREREQUISITES"></span>Prerequisites